ericwbailey/remove-board-movement-events-from-the-github-issue-timeline/README.md

 - Uses Manifest V3 (ew).
 - Does not persist state across duplicate tabs/windows.
 - Does not store last known state.
+- Is not scoped to `github.com/*` sites.
+- Will not work on GitHub sites where the Primer `d-none` CSS utility class is not present.

 ## Support